gabryon99/jb-kotlin-verification-framework/README.md

 The code uses `Dotlin` to generate `Graphviz` output to be rendered, similar to the one inside Section 1.1 of "*A Survey of Symbolic Execution Techniques*".
 The code can be found inside the class `GraphvizVisualizer`.

-Here are some SVG examples rendered by (Graphviz Online)[https://dreampuf.github.io/GraphvizOnline].
+Here are some SVG examples rendered by [Graphviz Online](https://dreampuf.github.io/GraphvizOnline).

 **testPaperExample**:
 ![foorBar](https://user-images.githubusercontent.com/14114916/203646800-1c51b7e5-ffd4-4bb1-af0d-3a4ce5b6577d.svg)